 For those who would rather drive, there is limited parking on Stokes Hill wharf and more parking around the shore area and a multilevel car park on Kitchener Drive, which runs along the cliff base.

-The wharf itself has restaurants, take away food, a licenced bar and bottle shop a small museum and even a Bendigo Bank ATM.
+The wharf itself has restaurants, take away food, a licenced bar and bottle shop a small museum.

 It is a popular place to spend the evening, to have a meal, do some fishing or just watch the boats as you listen to the entertainment which is usually provided during the busy dry season.